what is the difference between light and dark fruit cake

 One light version, one dark

-Fruitcake, the beloved dessert of confectioners, is a dense, substantial ceremonial cake that is typically served for special occasions.
-It has a lot of sugar, candied and dried fruits, nuts, spices, candied fruit rinds, citron, and usually varying amounts of alcoholic liquid (such as liqueur, Sherry, Port, whiskey, rum, etc.). ).
-The percentage of fruits and nuts to batter is high, but the percentage of 80% to 2020% is not uncommon.
-Generally speaking, the baker wants to incorporate just enough cake into the fruit and nut mixture to hold everything together.
+Fruitcake, that darling of regifters, is a dense, heavy ceremonial cake commonly appearing during the holidays.
+It contains candied and dried fruits, citron, candied fruit rinds, nuts, spices, lots of sugar, and usually a varying degree of alcoholic liquid (rum, brandy, whiskey, liqueur, Sherry, Port, etc.).
+The ratio of fruits and nuts to batter is high; a proportion of 80% to 20% is not uncommon.
+Generally, the bakers goal is to add just enough cake to the fruits and nuts to bind the mixture together.

-Fruitcakes are classified as “light” or “dark.”
-Light cakes are typically lighter in color, less spiced, and contain lighter-colored fruits and nuts (such as golden raisins, apricot, pineapple, almonds, cashews, etc.). ), and white sugar and corn syrup.
-Lighter cakes frequently have a marginally higher cake to fruit and nut ratio.
-More spices, dark sweeteners (molasses, honey, and dark brown sugar), and darker fruits and nuts (pecans, walnuts, dates, cherries, raisins, etc.) are used in the darker varieties, which are also far more complex. ), and usually more alcohol.
-The fruitcake that most people are familiar with is this darker variety.
+There are “light” and “dark” fruitcakes; light cakes tend to be less rich, with less spice, lighter colored fruits and nuts (golden raisins, apricot, pineapple, almonds, cashews, etc.), and white sugar and corn syrup.
+Lighter cakes often have a slightly higher ratio of cake to fruits and nuts.
+Darker versions are much more complex, using more spices, dark sweeteners (molasses, honey, and dark brown sugar), darker fruits and nuts (prunes, dates, cherries, raisins, pecans, walnuts, etc.), and usually more alcohol.
+This darker version of fruitcake is the one that most people are familiar with.

-In 2003, the oldest fruitcake known to science appeared on The Tonight Show with Jay Leno.
+The worlds oldest known fruitcake made an appearance on The Tonight Show With Jay Leno in 2003.
 It was baked on Nov.
-27, 1878, by Fidelia Ford, to be kept in storage until Thanksgiving of the following year Her death occurred prior to the holiday, and her family was unable to face eating or throwing away the cake.
-Leno was given a taste of the 125-year-old cake by her great-grandson Morgan, and the host reported that it tasted “crystallized” but smelled good. “.
+27, 1878, by Fidelia Ford, to be stored until the following Thanksgiving.
+She passed away before the holiday, and the family couldnt bear to either eat or dispose of the cake.
+Her great-grandson Morgan gave Leno a taste of the 125-year-old cake, which the host described as smelling good but tasting “crystallized.”

 European nut harvests also figured into the historical record.
-Nuts from that season were baked into fruitcakes after harvest and stored until the next year’s harvest.
-Eating the nuts from the previous harvest was thought to ensure and bless the success of that year’s harvest.
+After the harvest, nuts from that season were baked into fruitcakes that were saved until the harvest of the following year.
+It was believed that eating the nuts from the previous harvest would ensure and bless that years successful harvest.

-Fruitcakes are mistreated more than anywhere else in the world than in the United States.
-They are either thrown away or regifted after being received as gifts from kind friends.
-Fruitcakes are used as doorstops, bookends, etc. For the last 13 years, Manitou Springs, Colo. , “encouraging the use of recycled fruitcakes,” has held its yearly Great Fruitcake Toss; if you don’t have one of your own, you can rent one for 25 cents.
-The record was set by a team of Boeing engineers last year when they created the Omega 380, a compressed air cannon driven by a bicycle that was able to shoot a 2-pound loaf of fruitcake 1,420 feet downrange.
+Nowhere in the world do fruitcakes suffer the abuse that they receive here in the States.
+They are received as gifts from well-meaning friends then thrown away or regifted.
+Fruitcakes are used as doorstops, bookends, etc. For the last 13 years, Manitou Springs, Colo., has held its annual Great Fruitcake Toss, “encouraging the use of recycled fruitcakes”; if you dont have one of your own, you can rent one for 25 cents.
+The current record is held by a group of Boeing engineers who last year built the Omega 380, a bicycle-powered compressed-air cannon that shot a 2-pound loaf of fruitcake 1,420 feet downrange.

 Buffalo, N.Y., on the other hand, held a Fruitcake Amnesty Campaign, where unloved fruitcakes could be passed along guilt-free so that they might be given to the homeless.
 It was only held one year and never repeated.
 Johnny Carson was famous for his joke: “The worst gift is fruitcake.
 There is only one fruitcake in the entire world, and people keep sending it to each other.”
 Calvin Trillin is quoted as saying, “There is nothing dangerous about fruitcakes, as long as people send them along without eating them.”
 To Americas credit, there is a Society for the Protection and Preservation of Fruitcakes (www.fruitcakesociety.org), but it doesnt have actual meetings and exists only as a website.